 4 Ways to Use Gamification with Your Employees

-Gamification, or the process of integrating games into a task to encourage participation is taking the business world by storm, with estimates suggesting more than half of organizations will be gamified by the end of the year.
-Wondering how it can work for your business?
+Gamification, or the process of integrating games into a task to encourage participation is taking the business world by storm, with estimates suggesting

 The U.S. Army has long used games to train soldiers, but it has shifted gears to also include games in attracting recruits and promoting awareness of the armed forces.
 Gamification efforts began in 1999, with the first version being released in 2002.
 By 2008, the Army was using “Virtual Army Experience” units across the country for public events.